Scalable computation of predictive probabilities in probit models with Gaussian process priors

-with $d_i = \Phi(\{a_i - \sum_{j=1}^{i-1}l_{ij} \Phi^{-1}[d_j + w_j(e_j - d_j)]\}/l_{ii})$ and $e_i = \Phi(\{b_i - \sum_{j=1}^{i-1}l_{ij} \Phi^{-1}[d_j + w_j(e_j - d_j)]\}/l_{ii})$ for each $i=1, \ldots, n$, where $l_{ij}$ is the $(ij)$-th coefficient in the lower Cholesky factor of $\bSigma$, and $\bw=(w_1, \ldots, w_{n-1})^{\intercal}$ denotes a vector with uniform entries $w_j \sim \mbox{U}(0,1)$, for $j=1, \ldots, n-1$.
-Such a decomposition transforms the integration region into the unit hypercube, thus allowing the evaluation of $\Phi_n(\ba,\bb;\bSigma)$ via functionals of uniform densities.
-To further improve the quality of the above estimator, more recent implementations \citep{trinh2015} combine \eqref{eq5} with a univariate reordering preconditioner that rearranges the integration variables and produces the corresponding Cholesky factor simultaneously at the same $O(n^3)$ cost of the Cholesky factorization.
-This ordering strategy processes the integration variables from left to right iteratively and, at each step, it switches the original integration variable with the one having the narrowest conditional integration limits on its right side.
-Positioning left the integration variables with narrower integration limits is shown in \cite{trinh2015} and \cite{cao2020} to improve the Monte Carlo convergence rate of \eqref{eq5}, whose integrand is evaluated $R$ times --- corresponding to the Monte Carlo sample size --- each of which has a cost of $O(n^2)$.
-Such costs allow the implementation of this strategy in settings with $n \leq 1{,}000$, thus motivating more scalable options in high dimensions. \citet{cao2020} address this issue via a tile--low--rank representation for $\bSigma$ that reduces the cost of the \textsc{sov} algorithm by substituting the dense matrix--vector multiplication with the low--rank matrix--vector multiplication.
-A compatible block--reordering is also introduced in place of the univariate reordering to improve the convergence rate at the same cost as the low--rank Cholesky factorization.
-Specifically, the block--reordering orders integration variables on the block level based on crude estimates of the block--wise marginal probabilities.
-Both the block--reordering and the tile--low--rank version of the \textsc{sov} algorithm reach their optimal complexities of $O(n^{5/2})$ and $O(n^{3/2})$, respectively, when the block size in the tile--low--rank representation is $n^{1/2}$, thus reducing the computational complexity of the classical \textsc{sov} algorithm by $n^{1/2}$ and allowing implementation in tens of thousands of dimensions.
+for $i=1, \ldots, n$, where $l_{ij}$ is the $(ij)$-th coefficient in the lower Cholesky factor of $\bSigma$.
+This decomposition transforms the integration region into the unit hypercube, thus allowing the evaluation of $\Phi_n(\ba,\bb;\bSigma)$ via functionals of uniform densities.
+To further improve the quality of the above estimator, more recent implementations \citep{trinh2015} combine \eqref{eq5} with a univariate reordering preconditioner that rearranges the integration variables and produces the corresponding Cholesky factor simultaneously at the same $\mathcal{O}(n^3)$ cost of the Cholesky factorization.
+This prioritization strategy accounts for the width of the integration limits by reordering the variables to ensure that those having smallest expected values appear as outermost integration variables.
+Such approach is shown in \cite{trinh2015} and \cite{cao2020} to improve the Monte Carlo convergence rate of \eqref{eq5}, whose integrand is evaluated $R$ times --- corresponding to the Monte Carlo sample size --- each of which has a cost of $\mathcal{O}(n^2)$.
+Such costs allow the implementation of this strategy in settings with $n \leq 1{,}000$, thus motivating more scalable options in high dimensions. \citet{cao2020} address this issue via a tile-low-rank representation for $\bSigma$ that reduces the cost of the SOV algorithm by substituting the dense matrix-vector multiplication with the low-rank matrix-vector multiplication.
+A compatible block-reordering is also introduced in place of the univariate reordering to improve the convergence rate at the same cost of the low-rank Cholesky factorization.
+Specifically, the block-reordering orders the integration variables on the block level based on crude estimates of the block-wise marginal probabilities as shown in Figure~\ref{fig:F0}.
+Both the block-reordering and the tile-low-rank version of the SOV algorithm reach their optimal complexities of $\mathcal{O}(n^{5/2})$ and $\mathcal{O}(n^{3/2})$, respectively, when the block size in the tile-low-rank representation is $n^{1/2}$, thus reducing the computational complexity of the classical SOV algorithm by $n^{1/2}$, and allowing implementation in tens of thousands of dimensions.